Technician: Daniel Pellowe

 The next key step was to discuss plans with our client regards to proposals and timelines as this dictated the time we had to undertake and was able to deduce that a full site excavation and off-site removal was the most appropriate treatment option.
 All site operations (e.g. excavation & tree felling) occurring in the fenced zones were supervised by one of our trained operatives.

 We then proceeded to excavate the infested soil.
-The soil were picked up by grabs that had retractable covers to pre-vent spreading to clear areas.
-Before leaving site all wagon tyres were treated with herbicide to create a chemical barrier.
+The soil were picked up by grabs that had retractable covers to prevent spreading to clear areas.
 The waste was carted to a specialist contaminate waste landfill site.
 All working areas and plant used for the excavation were also treated after completion.
 This method provided a quick solution to Knotweed eradication which is why it was the most suitable for the client.

 The harass fencing, skip and 8t plant an operative arrived at 8:30am on 31st October and 1st November ready for works to commence at 9am.
 Approximately 72 tonnes of contaminated soils were removed from site and approx. 120 tones of type 1 stone was backfilled into the hole covering 14x4sqm.
 The excavation took two days to complete and is now ready for the fencing contractors to attend and erect the new fence as scheduled.